tokland/blynx/README.markdown

 [1..100].reduce(1, (*)).str.chars.map(int).reduce(0, (+)) #=> 648 : Int
 ```

-That's ok to solve that particular problem, but programming is about building abstractions.
-Let's split it into re-usable functions:
+That's ok to solve that particular problem, but programming is about building abstractions, so let's split it into re-usable functions:

 ```coffeescript
 sum(xs: [a]): a where(a@Numeric) = xs.reduce(0, (+))